racheliurui/markdown/Trending/AWS2019/BestPractice_selectDataLayer.md

 # Use the right Tool for the right job

 Aurora benefit :
-* 5x throughput vs MySQL and 3x to postgres
+* 5x throughput vs MySQL and 3x to Postgres
 * Max 15 read replica
 * six copies of data across 3 AZ and continuous backup to S3